 Whilst working through support tickets with our support team, you may often be asked to run the "diagnostics script" for our team to be able to assist in troubleshooting.
 The diagnostics script command for Posit Workbench looks like this:

 What is the diagnostics script?

-The diagnostics script goes into your RStudio Workbench's server and collects crucial information pertaining to your installation.
+The diagnostics script goes into your Posit Workbench's server and collects crucial information pertaining to your installation.
 This type of information includes:

 |Operating System Information||Details about your operating system (such as Linux Distribution, version, etc).|

 |Information about any storage mounts that exist on your server.|

 |R installation||Details about the version of R that you're using and its location.|